 The money you earn is split between living money and working money.
-Living money is what you need to stay alive – it pays all your expenses.
+Living money is what you need to stay alive – it pays your expenses.
 Working money is much more fun.
 It’s money that earns money while you watch YouTube videos.
 Your money only becomes working money once it finds a job with the money-making twins we introduced you to last week.

 The twins: a reminder